Opossums Foraging In Our Toronto Backyard

 Late one fall morning, Bob and I decided to pack an impromptu picnic and head down to Rosetta McClain Gardens on the Scarborough Bluffs here in Toronto.
 We anticipated wonderful views of Lake Ontario as we munched on our modest lunch, but we did not foresee the multitudes of dragonflies that had gathered at the gardens, ones such as this Twelve-spotted Skimmer Dragonfly.
 Read more

-Types of Butterflies We Have Sighted Around The World
+Types Of Butterflies We Have Sighted Around The World

 Giant Swallowtail butterflies on butterfly bush, toronto, ontario